 In these cases the Scientific name expands to at least three words i.e. Dracaena marginata "tricolor".
 This tells you that the plant is a member of the Dracaena Genus, and is also part of the marginata Species, however it is differentiated from the original marginata by its "tricolor" name.

 In this case the tricolor variety has the exact same growth patterns as the ordinary marginata, except the leaf colour is different.

 If the Variety was created in cultivation and it did not exist in nature originally then it is called a Cultivar, this is short for Cultivated Variety.

-A good way to look at this is pretend you are at a family party with distant cousins.
-You and your cousins only resemble each other slightly when comparing similarities with your brothers or sisters where you can see you have much in common.
+A good way to look at this is pretend you're at a family party with distant cousins.
+You and your cousins only resemble each other slightly when comparing similarities with your brothers or sisters where you can see you have much more in common.
 However if you look hard enough at your distant cousins you will find common genes that link you together as a Family.

 When it comes to the Dracaena Genus it falls into the Asparagaceae Family.
 A few other members include Chlorophytum (Spider Plant), Sansevieria (Mother-In-Law's-Tongue) and Yucca.
 If you look at these plants closely you will start to see parts that resemble one another.

 The Common Name is usually created culturally and can genuinely be quite interesting.
 The Latin is normally completely stripped out and you are left with a name that either describes the plants appearance in some way or something that it "does".
 Other times the Latin may remain but in a condensed or simpler form.

 Often the name is stepped in custom and history which can make uncovering a plants Common Name fun.
 For example the "Dragon Tree" is so named because Dracaena in English translates to "She Dragon".
 The leaves also grow on top of canes which resemble skinny tree trunks.